dart-lang/language/accepted/future-releases/inline-classes/feature-specification.md

 have exactly one instance variable whose type is the representation type, and it must be `final`.

-The representation type of the inline class (when the unique field of the inline class is `final int i;`, that's `int`) is similar to the on-type of an extension declaration.

 All in all, an inline class allows us to replace the interface of a given representation object and specify how to implement the new interface in terms of the interface of the representation object.